AP source: Tests reveal no ACL tear in Bills' Miller's knee

 ESPN first reported the test results on Miller.

-Miller was able to walk off the field on his own, and he was examined briefly on the sideline before being carted off.
-The Bills finished the game with just three defensive ends, with Greg Rousseau and A.J.
-Epenesa not playing due to ankle injuries.
+Miller walked off the field on his own, and he was examined briefly on the sideline before being carted off.
+The Bills finished the game with just three defensive ends.
+Greg Rousseau and A.J.
+Epenesa didn’t play because of ankle injuries.

+McDermott said cornerback Christian Benford is week to week after hurting his oblique.

-Buffalo (8-3) has won two straight since a two-game skid, and it travels to play Patriots (6-5).
+Buffalo (8-3) has won two straight since a two-game skid, and it travels to play Patriots (6-5) on Thursday.
 The Bills are scheduled to return to practice on Sunday.

-The Bills made a major splash by signing the 33-year-old to a six-year contract in March after Miller won his second Super Bowl with the Los Angeles Rams.
+The Bills made a major splash by signing the 33-year-old Miller to a six-year contract in March after he won his second Super Bowl with the Los Angeles Rams.
 Miller spent his first 10-plus years in Denver before being traded to Los Angeles.

 The injuries have depleted Buffalo’s secondary in particular.
 Starting safety Micah Hyde is on injured reserve after hurting his neck in Week 2.
 And Buffalo finally welcomed back starting cornerback Tre’Davious White on Thursday.
 He was eased in by playing 16 snaps against the Lions in his first game since tearing a ligament in his left knee a year ago on Thanksgiving.

-Buffalo has allowed 21 or more first downs in eight straight games, which marks the worst run in franchise history.
+Buffalo has allowed 21 or more first downs in eight straight games, the worst such run in franchise history.

 AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL